BlockchainCommons/Research/papers/bcr-2020-010-output-desc.md

 ---

-### DEPRECATED: Superceded by Envelope-Based Output Descriptors
+### DEPRECATED: Superceded by Version 3 Output Descriptors

-This document has been superceded by textual [Bitcoin output descriptors enclosed in Gordian Envelopes](bcr-2023-007-envelope-output-desc.md).
+This document has been superceded by [Bitcoin Output Descriptors (Version 3)](bcr-2023-010-output-descriptor.md).

 The content below is now deprecated and of historical interest only, but may still be supported for backwards compatibility.